cha80/springbootweb/README.md

 # springbootweb
 install jdk and sql server

-use jar -spring.jar to run this project
+use java -jar spring.jar to run this project